Child and Adolescent Mental Health Service (CAMHS)

 Crisis Liaison Team and 24 Hour All Age Help Line

-The Crisis team is based in the Luton and Dunstable Hospital Accidental and Emergency department 7 days a week between 9am and 9pm on weekdays and 9am and 2pm weekends and public holidays for emergency mental health assessments.
+The Crisis team is based in the Luton and Dunstable Hospital Accident and Emergency department 7 days a week between 9am and 9pm on weekdays and 9am and 2pm weekends and public holidays for emergency mental health assessments.

 An all age helpline for both adults and children has been set up offering 24/7 emergency mental health crisis care or for other mental wellbeing concerns is available by calling 111 or 01582 538631.